 If you look through my gallery or Instagram, you will find many people and businesses that have trusted me with their branding.
 Feel free to DM any of them for a review of me, my process, and my pins.
 I stand behind every pin I’ve produced.

-Our pins are made, like 99% of pins, in China.
-There aren't many manufacturers in the US who do this type of work, and if another pin company says they make their pins in the US, they probably don't.
+Our pins are made, like 99% of pins in the world, in China.
+There aren’t many manufacturers in the US who do this type of work, and if another pin company says they make their pins in the US, they probably don’t.
 I have a long relationship with the factories that I use, and I know the working conditions and environment are good.

 I am in Norman, OK.
 I have lived many places but none as long as Norman.
 It’s the only place in Oklahoma I feel truly at home